a film by Kitty McNamee + Lara Schnitger

 Four dancers, burdened by the weight of migration, find comfort when their isolated experiences converge in a lush, emotionally intense exchange.

-Featuring wearable sculptures created by artist Lara Schnitger and a score by Michael Balzary (Flea), BURDEN HALVED traces the journey of four dancers struggling to manage their individual burdens.
+Featuring wearable sculptures created by artist Lara Schnitger and music composed and played by Flea, BURDEN HALVED traces the journey of four dancers struggling to manage their individual burdens.
 Only when they come together are they freed of the weight they each carry.

 Los Angeles-based Kitty McNamee is a highly regarded choreographer and director working across media.
 McNamee earned distinction from Dance Magazine as an artist with “an outsize talent for that most elusive gift, originality.”
 Kitty began her career as the Artistic Director of Hysterica Dance Co., a consistently prolific and creative collective that redefined dance in Los Angeles.
 Kitty’s work has been enriched by collaborations with composers, filmmakers, directors and writers on live performance, TV and film projects.

 Recent work includes LA Opera’s Tales of Hoffman, San Diego Opera’s La Traviata, Target’s “A New Kind of Strong” campaign, Secret Cinema’s groundbreaking live performances with Laura Marling in London, the World Premiere of Colony Collapse commissioned by Oregon Shakespeare Festival and The Fantasticks at Pasadena Playhouse.